deepanshs/csdmpy/docs/source/startFromScratch/new_dependent_variables.rst

     ...     'components': [np.arange(100)]
     ... }

-where the components are listed as the value of the :attr:`csdmpy.dependent_variables.DependentVariables.components` keyword.
+Here, the components are listed as the value of the :attr:`~csdmpy.dependent_variables.DependentVariable.components` keyword, and therefore, the value of the `type` keyword is specified as `internal`.

 .. note::
     The value of the components attribute is listed as a list of numpy array.